microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Sharing/README.md

 		public SyncFloat FloatValue;
 	}

-Any SyncPrimitive tagged with the [SyncData] attribute will automatically be added to the data model and synced in the current HoloToolkit.Sharing session.
+Any SyncPrimitive tagged with the [SyncData] attribute will automatically be added to the data model and synced in the current MixedRealityToolkit.Sharing session.

 ### Configuration
 ---
-Ensure you have the Sharing Service Feature enabled in `HoloToolkit -> Configure -> Apply HoloLens Project Settings`.
+Ensure you have the Sharing Service Feature enabled in `Mixed Reality Toolkit -> Configure -> Apply HoloLens Project Settings`.

 Enabling the Sharing Service will also enable these UWP capabilities:

 1. InternetClientServer
 2. PrivateNetworkClientServer

-Enabling the Sharing Service will also uppack a new directory in your projects root folder named `External`.
+Enabling the Sharing Service will also unpack it into a new directory in your project's root folder named `External`.

-To run the Sharing Service `HoloToolkit -> Launch Sharing Service`.
+To run the Sharing Service `Mixed Reality Toolkit -> Launch Sharing Service`.
 This will create a new instance of the server on your machine.

-For a production envionment, follow the instructions from the main HoloToolkit: [Running the Server](../../../External/HoloToolkit/Sharing/DocSource/MDFiles/GettingStarted.md#running-the-server).
+For a production environment, follow the instructions from the main MixedRealityToolkit: [Running the Server](../../../External/MixedRealityToolkit/Sharing/DocSource/MDFiles/GettingStarted.md#running-the-server).

 ### Troubleshooting
 ---